Official mail: In Great Britain

-The first official mail postage stamp, known as the VR official, was issued by the United Kingdom at the same time as the Penny Black and Two pence blue.
+The first official mail postage stamp, known as the VR official, was issued by the United Kingdom at the same time as the Penny Black and Two Pence Blue.
 The VR Official utilised the same design as the Penny Black except that the stars in the top corners were removed and replaced by the letters V and R that gives the stamp its common name.
 On May 7, 1840, W.L.
-Maberly, Secretary to the British post office, sent a notice to all postmasters to which was affixed a pair of VR specimens as well as a pair of two penny blues.
+Maberly, Secretary to the British post office, sent a notice to all postmasters to which was affixed a pair of VR specimens as well as a pair of two Penny Blues.
 The notice charged the postmasters to note the letters in the upper corners of the stamp that was to be: applied to the correspondence of Public Departments, and other Persons formerly enjoying the privilege of Official Franking.

 In the United States

-Legislation passed by the United States Congress on March 3, 1873 stated that: "the Postmaster General shall cause to be prepared a special stamp or stamped envelope, to be used only for official mail matter for each of the executive departments", to this end, the official stamps were issued on July 1, 1873 for the Executive Branch and the departments of Agriculture, the Interior, Justice, Navy, Post Office, Treasury and War following the ending of the franking privilege though the stamps were only in use for seven years mainly due to the need for departmental postage accountability.
+Legislation passed by the United States Congress on March 3, 1873, stated that: "the Postmaster General shall cause to be prepared a special stamp or stamped envelope, to be used only for official mail matter for each of the executive departments", to this end, the official stamps were issued on July 1, 1873, for the Executive Branch and the departments of Agriculture, the Interior, Justice, Navy, Post Office, Treasury and War following the ending of the franking privilege though the stamps were only in use for seven years mainly due to the need for departmental postage accountability.
 The Post Office also printed official stamped envelopes for their own use.

-In March 1877, the stamps became unnecessary, because a congressional act permitted government departments to provide their own envelopes endorsed "Official Business".
-Private use of the envelopes had a fine of $300.
-The official stamps were officially discontinued June 30, 1879, but they were in use until they were exhausted.
-The stamps and envelopes were finally abolished on July 5, 1884, however, for a four-year period between 1910–1914 official stamps were used for the postal savings program.
+In March 1877, stamps became unnecessary due to a congressional act allowing government departments to use their own envelopes endorsed "Official Business".
+Private use of these envelopes incurred a $300 fine.
+Official stamps were officially discontinued on June 30, 1879, but they remained in use until supplies were exhausted.
+The stamps and envelopes were finally abolished on July 5, 1884, however, for a four-year period between 1910 and 1914 official stamps were used for the postal savings program.

-The first US stamps to have the words "Official Mail" printed on them were issued on January 12, 1983 when the departmental postage accountability again became a concern.
+The first US stamps to have the words "Official Mail" printed on them were issued on January 12, 1983, when the departmental postage accountability again became a concern.
 The Great Seal of the United States became the central design on these 20¢ stamps and envelopes.
 A 32¢ stamp and envelope superseded the 20¢ issue in 1995.